 - Walking Epidural: This is similar to the classic epidural in some ways but a lower dosage of anesthesia is used, and it is combined with a narcotic.
 Unlike a regular epidural, a walking epidural is performed to lessen contraction pain to a bearable level instead of completely numbing you.
 As a result, some women find they can walk around after having one.
 It is also associated with some serious risks, but substantially less than with the classic epidural.

 - Spinal Block: In this option, an anesthetic is injected directly into the spinal cord- a catheter isn’t needed.
 It provides immediate relief but unfortunately, it does not last longer than a few hours.
 Spinal blocks are associated with difficulties pushing during the last stage of labor, low blood pressure, and in rare cases, convulsions and nerve damage.

 Other Things You Should Consider

-Once you’ve selected the pain management option(s) you feel is best suited to you, it’s best you put it down in your birth plan.
-If you don’t have a birth plan, you can create one here with Americord’s online birth planner.
+Once you’ve selected the pain management options you feel are best suited to you, it’s best you put it down in your birth plan.

 You should also make sure that your partner and family members are well versed in the contents of the birth plan.
 This is so that in the event that your birth plan is not available, or your medical care team is changed in the middle of labor, they will be able to communicate your wishes on your behalf.